Welcome to St John the Baptist's Class

 Week Beginning Monday 16th December 2019

-The Children in St John enjoyed some fun party games and lots of delicious food for our end of term Christmas party.
+The Children in St John the Baptist enjoyed some fun party games and lots of delicious food for our end of term Christmas party.
 We would like to thank you all so much for your support this term and wish all family and friends a very Merry Christmas and a happy new year.

 Mr Fishman and Miss Hill